Back to Health & Behavior Studies

 Doctor of Education (Ed.D.)

 Note: The Program in Nutrition is no longer admitting students into the Ed.D. degree unless with special permission.
-Students may want to consider the Ph.D.
+Students are encouraged to consider our Ph.D. program.

 The Doctor of Education is offered in two areas of specialization: Nutrition Education and Nutrition and Public Health.